gvanboven/SemanticRoleLabelling/README.md

 |ARGA           | 0.000     | 0.000    | 0.000|

 * We combine the features from original data and further features to train the model.
 The macro f-score (20.51) is the highest among all.
 Even though the f-score of `ARG0` is not the highest among all, the overall performance of `ARG0`, `ARG1`, `ARG4` is acceptable.
 We consider this model to be our best model, but still its results are far from satisfactory to use in a downstream task.

+Finally we also experimented with compressing our data using Singular Value Decomposition, but this did not improve our results.

 To conclude, the overall performance of all the models above is not satisfying as the macro recall, macro precision, macro f-score are not as high as we would want from our model, as we would hope it would be able to achieve a score of at least 50 in macro scores.
 We do find micro F1 scores higher than 70, but this is due to the fact that the label `_` appears a lot in the dataset, and the scores for this label are much higher.
 So we conclude that the fact that the dataset is biased, causes that the task becomes very hard for our models to learn, with the current set of features we considered.